With Kennedy's Death, Loss of Major Figure in U.S. Immigration Policy

 - Read more about Secure Communities in the June 2009 Policy Beat.

-- Visit the MPI Data Hub for the latest stats on immigrants in California and for the State Responses to Immigration data tool.
+- Visit the MPI Data Hub for the latest stats on immigrants in California.

 Fraud at Three New York Immigration Firms.
 New York State Attorney General Andrew Cuomo shut down three immigration-assistance agencies in New York that were allegedly defrauding immigrants by filing phony immigration applications with U.S. Citizenship and Immigration Services.
 Under the terms of an agreement reached between the agencies and the attorney general's office, the three businesses are permanently barred from offering immigration assistance and must collectively pay $118,000 in penalties.
 Cuomo also announced that he was filing civil lawsuits against three other immigration agencies.